kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0292 International cargo transportation.md

 ### §292.20   Rule of construction.

 Carriers holding an effective exemption from the duty to file tariffs under this part shall not, unless otherwise directed by order of the Department, be subject to tariff posting, notification or subscription requirements set forth in 49 U.S.C.
-41504 or [[Volume 4/A Economic regulations/0221 Tariffs.md|14 CFR part 221]], *except* as provided in §292.21 of this part.
+41504 or [[Volume 4/A Economic regulations/0221 Tariffs.md|14 CFR part 221]], *except* as provided in [[Volume 4/A Economic regulations/0292 International cargo transportation.md#§292.21   Incorporation of contract terms by reference.|§292.21]] of this part.

 ### §292.21   Incorporation of contract terms by reference.